Some super heroes don’t have capes… they are called Dad

 Father’s Day is an occasion to celebrate and thank the dads and/or father figures in our lives.
-Just like mothers, fathers are an important role model to their children.
+Just like mothers, fathers are important role models to their children.
 A favoured poem used by many young school children on Father’s Day depicts dads as indestructible.
 However, as adults, we know this is not the case.
-Father’s often neglect their own health, prioritising their family and professional responsibilities.
+Fathers often neglect their own health, prioritising their family and professional responsibilities.

 So, on this Father’s Day, we are sharing four health tips for dads to maintain a happier and healthier life and some motivational stories from special Lite n’ Easy dads who are doing just that!

 It’s not rocket science!
 Having a healthy and nutritious diet plays an important role in your mental and physical wellbeing.
 A healthy diet and exercise will help you maintain a healthy weight and prevent the risk of chronic disease.